 Free half day & daylong projects

-Get on the Bus trips introduce the Virginia Tech community to service through half- and day-long projects with the goal of inspiring active community members.
+Get on the Bus trips are designed to introduce the Virginia Tech community to service through short-term, community-driven projects.
 Each event is designed to offer opportunities to volunteers of any skill level and service experience.

-The service days vary in focus, and feature local community partners that address issues such as hunger relief, conservation, and housing.
+The service days vary in focus, and feature local community partners that address issues such as food security, community development, and housing.